pipluppers/CS242_TwitterCrawler/README.md

 The main rule was to only crawl tweets that were geo-tagged.
 In order to ensure this, a check was performed to check a user's geo_enabled field, and the program will only crawl the user's tweets if it was enabled.

 Download the batch file and navigate the directory containing all of the files.
+Before running the file, modify keys.txt with the Twitter consumer key, consumer secret, access token, and access token secret on separate lines provided by creating an application through a Twitter developer account.
 In order to run the script and the crawler, do the following according the operating system type:

 **Windows**: Type crawler